antonioua/kubernetes-prometheus/Readme.md

-This is my first kuber repo
+# This is repo for automated k8s cluster start with 2 nodes